Southern Right Whale

 Great news for the Southern Right Whales.
 With all the bad news and negativity in the media, especially when it comes to the state of our marine resources, it’s great to be able to share something rather more uplifting.
-On Saturday, with a one day weather gap between frontal systems along the Cape south coast it was the perfect opportunity to conduct an aerial whale survey for the Mammal Research Institute Whale Unit.
+On Saturday, with a one day weather gap between frontal systems along the Cape south coast.
+It was the perfect opportunity to conduct an aerial whale survey of Eubalaena Australis for the Mammal Research Institute Whale Unit.

-Early in the morning, wearing multiple layers of warm clothing plus a flight suit, gloves and windbreaker, I lifted off from Morning Star Airfield into the crisp clear air.
-The farm fields were covered in a light frost as I passed overhead on my way to the coast at Hawston where I landed to collect whale scientist Chris Wilkinson.
+Early in the morning, wearing multiple layers of warm clothing plus a flight suit, gloves and windbreaker.
+I lifted off from Morning Star Airfield into the crisp clear air.
+The farm fields were covered in a light frost as I passed overhead on my way to the coast at Hawston.
+This is where I landed to collect whale scientist Chris Wilkinson.
 After lifting off again we encountered the first southern right’s almost immediately.
-Hardly surprising since the area between Hermanus lagoon mouth and De Kelders is one of the known hotspots for these gentle giants.
+Hardly surprising since the area between Hermanus lagoon mouth and De Kelders is one of the known hotspots for these gentle giants, Eubalaena Australis.

 The area yielded a count of 107 whales, 41 cow/calf pairs and 25 unaccompanied adults.
 There were a few more whales at Pearly Beach, Die Dam and Agulhas and then another big group between Struisbaai and Arniston.
-The next hotspot was at the De Hoop Collection Nature Reserve, from Skipskop Point to Lekkerwater, where we spotted an incredible 1,116 whales, or 558 cow/calf pairs, highlighting the fact that Koppie Alleen is without question the most important nursery area for southern right’s on the South African coast.
+The next hotspot was at the De Hoop Collection Nature Reserve.
+From Skipskop Point to Lekkerwater, where we spotted an incredible 1,116 whales, or 558 cow/calf pairs.
+Therefore highlighting the fact that Koppie Alleen is without question the most important nursery area for southern right’s Eubalaena Australis on the South African coast.

-There were also several large great white sharks swimming amongst the whales and calves.
-From here to Cape Infanta there were quite a few more mothers & calves spread out along the coast and then another 60 whales in St. Sebastian Bay, clustered mainly around the Breede River mouth and further east towards the Duiwenhoks River mouth.
+And there were also several large great white sharks swimming amongst the whales and calves.
+From here to Cape Infanta there were quite a few more mothers & calves.
+All spread out along the coast and then another 60 whales in St. Sebastian Bay.
+Clustered mainly around the Breede River mouth and further east towards the Duiwenhoks River mouth.